 A Few More Teaching Tips

 - Limit your own remarks and avoid the temptation to turn a discussion into a lecture.
-Try to dialogue with the students often and have them spend as much time as possible in the experimental activities.
+Try to have a dialogue with the students often and have them spend as much time as possible in the experimental activities.

 - At the end of your session, suggest that the children think about the experiment they have done and write down questions that you can discuss together at your next meeting.
+Many classrooms have rugs where the children sit as a large group, which provides a good set-up for your end-of-class discussion.

 - When a student answers a question, remind others in the class to be quiet and listen.
 Let the students know you will be asking other individuals to repeat another student’s correct response, and do that regularly to promote their paying attention to questions and answers.